wang-zijie/wang-zijie.github.io/_pages/about.md

 News
 ======

-* Oct.
-2023: One paper accepted to EMNLP 2023 findings. [paper]{links}
+* October 2023: One paper accepted to EMNLP 2023 findings. [arXiv link](https://arxiv.org/abs/2310.13290)
-* Aug.
-2022: I transferred to University of Arizona with my advisor to continue my PhD.
+* Auguest 2022: I transferred to University of Arizona with my advisor to continue my PhD.